 Optimal Planting Time

 May 1 to May 31

 March 30 to April 30

 Zones 9 and 8 usually mimic a more tropical environment, and hostas are tropical plants.
 Therefore, their planting season is so early in the year compared to zones 3 to 7.

 The goal is to wait until the last frost goes out in the spring and get your bare root hostas into the ground as early as possible so they have time to establish themselves and grow.

 How to Plant Bare Root Hostas

-I realized that planting bare hosta roots is slightly different than planting a more traditional plant.
+I realized that planting bare hosta roots differs slightly from planting a more traditional plant.
 You’ll want to make sure that the soil conditions are right for your plant.
-This means that you’ll need a freely-draining organic soil that is slightly acidic.
+This means that you’ll need a freely draining organic soil that is slightly acidic.

 Planting Bare Root Hostas in the Ground

 Once you amend the soil, you’ll plant your bare root hostas one to two-inches deep.
 The plant’s crown is the area where the roots all come together, and the goal is to keep the growth that comes out of the crown at the surface level or just above it.